hwipl/blog/drafts/tc-bpf_from_c/README.md

 The next step after loading the BPF program into the kernel is adding the traffic control (TC) queueing discipline (QDISC).
-This requires communication with the kernel over the netlink routing socket as mentioned above.
+This requires communication with the kernel over the Netlink routing socket as mentioned above.

-The netlink message consists of a header and an embedded TC message with a TC kind attribute.
+The Netlink message consists of a header and an embedded TC message with a TC kind attribute.

 ```